molily/molily.de/_posts/2019-02-03-testing-angular.md

 As discussed in [distribution of testing efforts](#distribution-of-testing-efforts), all types of automated tests have pros and cons.
 Unit and integration tests are fast and reliable, but do not guarantee a working application.
 End-to-end test are slow and often fail incorrectly, but they assess the fitness of the application as a whole.

-When all parts of the application come together, an new type of bugs arise.
+When all parts of the application come together, a new type of bugs arise.
 Often these bugs have to do with timing and order of events, like network latency and race conditions.

 The unit and integration tests we wrote worked with a fake back-end.
 We send fake HTTP requests and respond with fake data.
 We made an effort to keep the originals and fakes on par.